jorisroovers/gitlint/docs/configuration.md

 [author-valid-email]
 # python like regex (https://docs.python.org/2/library/re.html) that the
 # commit author email address should be matched to
-# For example, use the following regex if you only want to allow email addresses from foo.com
+# E.g.: For example, use the following regex if you only want to allow email addresses from foo.com
 regex=[^@]+@foo.com

 [ignore-by-title]